Phase Transition of Degeneracy in Minor-Closed Families: Proof ideas and organization

 Note that $\C_2$ satisfies the conditions of being a $\left( {\zeta \choose t}{a \choose r}^t, rt-{t \choose 2}, r\right)$-good signature collection except some member of $\C_2$ possibly has size strictly greater than $rt-{t \choose 2}$.
 For each member $M$ of $\C_2$, let $f(M)$ be an arbitrary subset of $M$ of size $rt-{t \choose 2}$.
 Note that for every subgraph $R$ of $G$ with $\delta(R) \geq r$, $E(R)$ contains some member $M$ of $\C_2$ and hence contains $f(M)$.
 Then the collection $\{f(M): M \in \C_2\}$ is a $\left( {\zeta \choose t}{a \choose r}^t, rt-{t \choose 2}, r\right)$-good signature collection for $G$. \end{proof}

 Note that the exponent of $n$ in $p_{\M(H)}^{\D_r}$ is essentially determined by the size $q$ of the members of $\C$ mentioned in Lemma \ref{lem:coverCandp}, and $q$ is determined by the value $t$ mentioned in Lemma \ref{sufficient good collection}.
 The majority of work of this paper is to prove the sufficient condition in Lemma \ref{sufficient good collection} with the correct value $t$.
+The starting point is the following lemma.